 Converting a nondeductible IRA contribution to a Roth IRA

-If you do decide to convert, the timing can be a little bit tricky.
+If you do decide to convert either pre-tax or non-deductible contributions, the timing can be a little bit tricky.
 Some time should pass between the date of the contribution and the date of the conversion, but it's not completely clear how much is enough.
-If you do decide to convert, consult with your tax advisor first to ensure that you understand the full scope of potential tax consequences.
+If you do decide to convert, consult your tax advisor first to ensure that you understand the full scope of potential tax consequences.

 If you have more than one IRA: IRA aggregation rule and pro rata rule

-If you have existing IRAs, like a rollover for instance, and also want to make nondeductible contributions and later convert them to Roth, you won't be able to convert only the after-tax balance.
+If you have existing IRAs, like a rollover, and also want to make nondeductible contributions and later convert them to a Roth, you won't be able to convert only the after-tax balance.
 The conversion must be done pro rata—or proportionally split between your after-tax and pre-tax balances, including contributions and earnings.

 For instance, let's say you have an existing traditional IRA worth $10,000.
 You've just made a nondeductible contribution to a new IRA in the amount of $5,000 and plan to convert it to a Roth IRA.
 You can convert $5,000 of your IRA dollars but you would have to pay taxes on about $3,333 of the money being converted.